dbollinger/ember-demo/express-server/README.md

 ### Start the ember server

-- From the root direcotry of this project, run `ember server --proxy="http://localhost:3000`
+- From the root directory of this project, run `ember server --proxy="http://localhost:3000`

 ### Visit the page